waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 The evolution tested on 11th October integrated a feature in which the agent would kill itself when stuck between an enemy ghost agent and a wall.
 Superior agents would trap our agent and remove any ability to play the game.
 We found out that the feature was not working correctly and the agent was killing itself randomly - which could be a possible justification for our low percentile for this evolution's nightly competition.

-At this stage our reward function was defined as: `1 - (DistanceToFood/TotalFood) + Score`.
-This was inhibiting the agents ability to learn a 'suicide' move as it would lead to the agent being a long distance away from food.
-At this junction, we reassessed our approach for reward shaping and altered it to: `FoodLeft/StartingFood + Score`, which would also later be further improved to incremental positive score changes as discussed in section '3.1 Approximate Q-learning'.

 ### Evolution 4 demo

 #### *Agent sporadically killing itself*